sensei-hacker/inavwiki/Navigation-modes.md

 Altitude, as calculated by iNAV's position estimator, is recorded to BLACKBOX as navPos[2].

 ### a) Using ALTHOLD with a multicopter (mc):
-Activate AIRMODE to keep the copter stable in fast descent - now you can do the whole flight in altitude hold - from takeoff to landing.
+Activate AIRMODE to keep the copter stable in fast descent - now you can do the whole flight in altitude hold - from take-off to landing.

 Climb rate in ALTHOLD mode:
 "set nav_max_climb_rate = 500" and "set nav_manual_climb_rate = 200" define the maximum climb and decent rate in autonomous/manual flight modes.
 The neutral position of the throttle stick to hold current altitude is defined by
 - “set nav_use_midthr_for_althold=ON”: use mid position of throttle stick as neutral.
 - “set nav_use_midthr_for_althold =OFF”: use current stick position (i.e. when activating ALTHOLD) as neutral.
-[Yet, if "nav_use_midthr_for_althold=OFF”, and you enable ALTHOLD with throttle stick too low (like on the ground) iNAV will take “thr_mid” as a safe default for neutral. “thr_mid” is defined In the “Receiver” tab and should be set to hover throttle.]
+[Yet, if "nav_use_midthr_for_althold=OFF”, and you enable ALTHOLD with throttle stick too low (like on the ground) iNAV will take “thr_mid” as a safe default for neutral. “thr_mid” is defined in the “Receiver” tab and should be set to hover throttle.]

-In the moment you engage ALTHOLD iNAV always sends “nav_mc_hover_thr” to the motors as the starting value of the altitude control loop.
+In the moment you engage ALTHOLD, iNAV always sends “nav_mc_hover_thr” to the motors as the starting value of the altitude control loop.
 You should configure this to your copter's hover setting, if your copter doesn't hover close to the default value of 1500us.
 Otherwise your copter will begin ALTHOLD with a jump or drop.

 Example: Let's assume "nav_mc_hover_thr” is already set correctly to your copter's hover throttle and “set nav_use_midthr_for_althold =OFF”.
 Let's say you have your throttle stick at 30%, and you enter ALTHOLD, your copter will maintain hover at this 30%.
-If increase throttle up to 40% it will start to climb.
+If throttle is increased up to 40% it will start to climb.
 (Even if your copter needs 60% throttle to actually climb up in normal flight without ALTHOLD.)

-"set alt_hold_deadband = 50": You have to change throttle command (e.g. move throttle stick) by at least this amount to make the copter climb or decent and change target altitude for ALTHOLD.
+"set alt_hold_deadband = 50": You have to change throttle command (e.g. move throttle stick) by at least this amount to make the copter climb or descend and change target altitude for ALTHOLD.
 If ALTHOLD is activated at zero throttle iNAV will account for deadband and move the neutral "zero climb rate" position a little bit up to make sure you are able to descend.